ligangwang/rubikscube/README.md

-# Rubik's Csube
+# Rubik's Cube
-This is a Javascript version of Rubik's Cube based on three.js library.
+This is a 3D Rubik's Cube written in Javascript.
+It supports rotation on unfolded state.

 #operation:
 - **s** :   randomize the cube